Competition schedule

 • University of Poznan, Team PUTrain

-• FH Aachen, Team Molly loves J.I.M.
+• FH Aachen, Team FH2Rail

 • KIT Karlsruhe as new entry

-The railway challenge 2024 is supported by great railway organisations.
+The railway challenge 2025 is supported by great railway organisations.
 Confirmed so far:

 • Alpha Train Europe - Main Event Sponsor